Fire at shop in west Delhi | Law-Order

 A major fire broke out at a shop at DDA Lal market in west Delhi's Vikaspuri area Saturday morning, officials said.

-A call regarding a fire incident was received at around 5.50 am, following which 18 fire tenders were rushed to the spot, they said, The blaze is in basement, ground and first floors of a general shop, the fire officials said.
+A call regarding a fire incident was received at around 5.50 am, following which 18 fire tenders were rushed to the spot, they said.

-No injury or causality has been reported so far, they said, adding the operation to douse the blaze is underway.
+The fire was in a super market on ground, first and second floors of a building, they said, adding it was doused around 10 am.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)